03 Oct The Stomach Acid Issue

 Initially, you can take HCl capsules, which will help your digestion immediately.
 But the goal is to get your body to be able to digest food on its own without relying on supplementation.

 You can also take apple cider vinegar with meals (you can mix it with as much water and stevia if needed), which will help you break down your food.

 Another way to help is to drink a teaspoon of “Sole” every morning with some warm water which will help provide your body with the chloride it needs to create HCl.

 To make Sole, fill a jar with filtered water and large chunks of sea salt and let it sit overnight.
 As long as you can see chunks of sea salt in bottom, you’ll know the water is fully saturated (which is what you want).
 If they all dissolve, add more until there are at least a few left.
 Do not use a metal lid or a metal spoon as salt + metal = no bueno.
 I usually add this to my warm water with lemon every morning (there are numerous other health benefits too).

-If you’d like to get to the root cause of your personal digestive issues and how to get that flat tummy once and for all, contact me for a free 15 minute consultation and let’s chat about a customized plan of action.
+If you’d like to get to the root cause of your personal digestive issues and how to get that flat tummy once and for all, schedule a free metabolic breakthrough session, and get to the root cause so you can feel good in your body again.

 Up next…Digestive Herbal Remedies…